WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_WBPS_2_Tools/module_3_WBPS2.md

 5. FASTA file of their peptide sequences.

 ---
-Use the following _S. mansoni_ gene stable IDs to answer questions 6-9:
+PART B.     Use the following _S. mansoni_ gene stable IDs to answer questions 6-9:

 ```
 Smp_000090